 Brussels sprouts recipes have made a serious comeback in the past few years and, for anyone who has eaten them properly prepared, it is easy to understand why.
-They take well to lots of different flavours and turn almost nutty tasting when well roasted.
+They take well to lots of different flavors and turn almost nutty tasting when well roasted.
 You can eat them every meal of the day, from breakfast to dessert.
 Seriously, even dessert.

-In this guide you'll find everything you need to know about Brussels sprouts, from how to buy and store them, why you should eat them, tons of delicious Brussels sprouts recipes and even a few fun facts.
+In this guide, you'll find everything you need to know about Brussels sprouts, from how to buy and store them, why you should eat them, tons of delicious Brussels sprouts recipes and even a few fun facts.

 How To Buy and Store Brussels Sprouts

 Brussels sprouts can be purchased on the stalk or loose.
-When choosing the perfect Brussels look for ones that are firm, heavy for their size, bright green and have tightly wrapped leaves.
+When choosing the perfect Brussels, look for ones that are firm, heavy for their size, bright green and have tightly wrapped leaves.
 The smaller ones tend to be the sweetest.

-Before you buy them have a look at their stems; they should look freshly cut.
+Before you buy them, have a look at their stems; they should look freshly cut.
 If the stems look old, they won't last as long when you bring them home.

 Store them in your fridge in a slightly opened plastic bag for up to 4-5 days.
 If you've left them a little too long and some of the leaves are turning yellow you can still use them, just make sure to peel off the yellowing leaves before you cook them.